akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 6. Applied Visual Design
+# 6. Use the em Tag to Italicize Text

 ## Description
 <section id='description'>